Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Personal loans vs. credit cards

 As you can see from the Federal Reserve data, credit cards tend to have a higher average interest rate than personal loans.
-Unlike credit cards, a fixed-rate loan has a set interest rate.
+And, unlike credit cards, a personal loan has a set interest rate.

-This means interest payments don’t fluctuate — helping the average interest rate be a little lower.
-You can also borrow more on overage, even with a lower credit score.
+This means your monthly payments don’t fluctuate like they do with credit cards.
+You can also typically borrow more on average, even with a lower credit score.

-But personal loans don’t come with some of the benefits of a credit card.
-This makes personal loans a bad choice for regular spending — but a great choice for expenses like debt consolidation.
+But personal loans don’t come with some of the benefits of a credit card, such as flexible spending.
+This makes personal loans a bad choice for regular purchases, but a great choice for large expenses like home improvements or debt consolidation.

 What is a good interest rate on a personal loan?

-While the average personal loan interest rate was around 10.7% as of September 2021, the average rate was a touch over 10% higher a year later at 11.89%.
-Generally, any interest rate under 12% is generally considered a good interest rate.
+While the average personal loan interest rate was 11.14% as of August 2025, the average rate from the same quarter in 2024 was 12.33%, so rates have been trending down.
+In general, any interest rate under 12% for an unsecured loan is typically considered a reasonable interest rate.

-Personal loan interest rates vary widely depending on your credit score.
-So if you have good to excellent credit, you can expect to receive an interest rate around the average.
+But rates vary widely depending on your credit score.
+So, if you have good credit, you can expect an interest rate around the national average.
+If your credit is excellent, you might even qualify for a single-digit interest rate.

 Average personal loan rates from top lenders

 Most borrowers won’t qualify for the lowest advertised interest rate.
-So we considered the full range of rates lender offers when coming up with this list.
+So we considered the full range of rates lenders offer when coming up with this list.

-We also didn’t exclude offers that are only available to a select few borrowers such as community bank, local credit union or invitation-only loans.
+We also didn’t include offers that are only available to a select few borrowers, such as community banks, local credit unions or invitation-only loans.
 And we limited the number of connection services — many share the same lowest rates because they work with similar partners.

-The interest rate you receive will depend on factors like your credit history, annual income and overall financial situation.
+The interest rate you receive depends on factors like your credit history, annual income, debt-to-income (DTI) ratio and overall financial picture.
 Prequalify with multiple lenders to find the best personal loan interest rate available to you.

 Online lenders